amarpan/how-to-create-a-github-profile/README.md

 | View Counter | A running counter of how many times your GitHub profile has been visited | ![](https://visitor-badge.glitch.me/badge?page_id=amarpan.amarpan) | `![](https://visitor-badge.glitch.me/badge?page_id=<your-github-username>.<your-github-username>)`

 ## Conclusion
-Today, we learned how to customize our GitHub profiles so visitors can immediately get a sense of our abilities and skillsets.
+Today, we learned how to customize our GitHub profiles so visitors can immediately get a sense of our most useful abilities and skillsets.
 Next step - get creative with the theming, layout, and order to make your profile uniquely stand out.